Pop psychology sells well.

 The Truth

-Priming as a general concept is true and works.
+Priming as a general concept is valid.

 But subliminal social priming that changes our behavior is much less powerful than originally estimated.